drhelius/Gearboy/README.md

 Downloads
 --------
 - Gearboy 2.0 for Jailbroken iOS: [Cydia](http://modmyi.com/info/gearboygameboy.d.php).
 You can open rom files from other apps like Safari or Dropbox.
 They can be placed in <code>/var/mobile/Media/ROMs/GAMEBOY</code> too.
-Save files are place here: <code>/var/mobile/Library/Gearboy</code>
+Save files are placed here: <code>/var/mobile/Library/Gearboy</code>
 - Gearboy 2.0 for Non-Jailbroken iOS: You can open rom files from other apps like Safari or Dropbox, or use [iTunes file sharing](http://support.apple.com/kb/ht4094).
 - Gearboy 1.6 for Windows: [Gearboy-1.6-Windows.zip](http://www.geardome.com/files/gearboy/Gearboy-1.6-Windows.zip) (NOTE: You may need to install the [Microsoft Visual C++ Redistributable](http://www.microsoft.com/en-us/download/details.aspx?id=40784))
 - Gearboy 1.6 for Linux: [Gearboy-1.6-Linux.tar.gz](http://www.geardome.com/files/gearboy/Gearboy-0.8-Linux.tar.gz)